 Add Teamviewer Repository in Ubuntu

 Teamviewer is not included in the Ubuntu APT repository.
-Hence, before installing it, you will have to add its package.
+Hence, before Install Teamviewer in Ubuntu, you will have to add its package.
 Therefore, you will have to hit the below command.

 $ wget https://download.teamviewer.com/download/linux/teamviewer_amd64.deb

 This will take a couple of seconds to add the package to the APT repository.

 After adding the package, you will have to install it.
 So, in the terminal hit the below command.

 sudo apt install ./teamviewer_amd64.deb

 It will prompt Do you want to continue?
 [Y/n].
 Proceed with the installation by typing Y. It will confirm the installation.

 Here, I allowed the prompt for the installation.

 After installing, you can open it for connecting to any system.

 If you already installed Teamviewer in Ubuntu and want to remove then you can hit the below command.